-Trying to remove surface mold is a challenging task and only resolves a very small portion of the problem.
-When mold starts showing on the surface, you can guarantee that there is an underlying mold problem beneath the surface.
+Trying to remove mold on walls, ceilings, or flooring is a challenging task and only resolves a very small portion of the problem.
+When mold starts showing on the walls or other part of your property structure, you can guarantee that there is an underlying mold problem beneath the surface.
 Do-it-yourself remedies will not get rid of the source of the mold and the mold problem will continue to return.
-There is no safe way to completely remove the mold problem in your home or business without the help of a licensed professional that has the skills and tools necessary to do the job right!
+There is no safe way to completely remove the mold on the walls of your home or business without the help of a licensed professional that has the skills and tools necessary to do the job right!

 A successful removal plan involves more than just the removal of mold.
 To prevent future contamination, it is essential to first correct the underlying moisture problem.
 Look for signs of water damage resulting from plumbing leaks, condensation, moisture-generating appliances and cracks of moisture intrusion.

 Once the source of moisture has been permanently removed, assess the extent of contamination to determine how best to proceed with the removal.
 Commission a Certified Indoor Environmentalist (CIE) or a Certified Industrial Hygienist (CIH) to get a professional assessment of possible contamination.
 How long has the problem moisture been present?
 What materials and systems may be contaminated?
 Because indoor mold growth may not be obvious, it important to thoroughly assess the entire area for hidden mold.